tdhock/change-tutorial/Submission.md

 ## Brief description of Tutorial

-TODO: should we shorten this first paragraph to make this description more "brief"?
-RK: agreed, do you want to take a stab at this as i've written this paragraph so many times already :-)

-More data is being collected in the world today than ever before resulting in larger and longer data sets.
-With the length of data sets increasing, the statistical properties of the data are likely to change over time.
-Traditional statistical methods often make the assumption that the statistical properties do not change over time and thus can lead to incorrect inferences when changes are present.
-A common method for relaxing this assumption is to segment the data into smaller periods within which the statistical properties do not change.
-One advantage of this technique is that the traditional (stationary) methods can be utilized on the individual segments.
-The points in time when the statistical properties change are referred to as changepoints.

-This course introduces participants to the analysis of changepoint models (also known as time series segmentation or structural changes).
+Changepoint analysis is used to model time series data that has abrupt changes in the statistical distribution.
+The points in time when the statistical properties change are referred to as changepoints, and there are many algorithms available for computing the optimal changepoints for a given data set.
+This course introduces participants to changepoint analysis (also known as time series segmentation or structural change detection).
 It is highly interactive and uses packages available on CRAN and GitHub.

 Techniques covered in this course include: likelihood and nonparametric methods for detecting changes in mean and